 However, if the damage is more severe or obvious, you may need more structural support through a process called underpinning.
 To ensure that this is the process needed to fix the subsidence, the foundations will first be investigated and soil samples will be taken.

 Underpinning is a construction method used to help strengthen foundations.
 The soil beneath the property is excavated and replaced with the appropriate materials needed to repair the structure, usually concrete.
 It’s often an expensive and invasive method, but according to the Royal Institution of Chartered Surveyors (RICS), less than 10% of properties affected by subsidence need underpinning as it’s often used as a last resort.

 No matter what course of action you’re recommended to take, you must always hire and consult with experienced workers to conduct the repairs.
 Trying to solve the issue yourself or hiring someone underqualified or inexperienced, could only make the damage worse and ultimately cost you more.

-The reality is that many properties with a history of subsidence don’t usually sell quickly due to the potential risk of the issue reoccurring.
+The reality is that many properties with a history of subsidence don’t usually sell quickly due to the potential risk of the issue reoccurring, and complications that can arise with obtaining building insurance.
 If you’re selling a property with a history of subsidence, you cannot conceal this information from any prospective buyers.
 Subsidence is a term that can sometimes be a deterrent, but you cannot hide the issue.
 To help encourage potential buyers, you’ll need to satisfy them that you’ve dealt with the problem as accurately and professionally as possible.